samsuh/2026-journal/README.md

 - tools organizing
 - study something
 - went for a bike ride, 63km
+  - washed bicycle, but not motorcycle. lots of mosquitos out there at dusk.
   - had a pretty bad headache afterwards. even though i had water and food and extra carbs and powerade and snickers at the end, and ate pizza after. more water + multivitamin + egg with excessive salt helped. idk which one helped.

 ## 9/22/26 - Tuesday